evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 ## Activation of Improvement Proposals

-Due to continuous changes in the users interaction with the protocol, and to introduce a safety measure along with the freedom to customize the virtual machine behavior, custom improvement proposals are not active by default.
+Due to continuous changes in the users' interaction with the protocol, and to introduce a safety measure along with the freedom to customize the virtual machine behavior, custom improvement proposals are not active by default.
 The activation of selected improvement proposals is controlled by the [EVM module's parameters](https://github.com/evmos/evmos/blob/main/proto/ethermint/evm/v1/evm.proto#L17-L18).